Vartolomeijanine/GameStoreAppFinal/README.md

 Customer Features:

-Navigate the game catalog with filtering options by genre, name, or price.
+Navigate the game catalog with filtering options by genre and price range.
 Add games to the shopping cart and complete purchases.
 Ability to review purchased games.
 Add funds to the platform wallet through various payment methods.